NinjaMarshmallow/cs336-final-project/ProjectMaterials/MongoDB Database Design.md

 			"username" : "Littlesnowman88"
 		}

-	.List of usernames currently connected the service
+	List of usernames currently connected the service

 	When a client navigates either back to the welcome page or closes the window, the user is removed from the database as an online user

 	Users are also removed after 30 minutes of inactivity